toggledbits/DeusExMachina/README.md

 1. Set the active period to "Manual Activation" as described above, and use the `Activate` and `Deactivate` actions to start and stop cycling, respectively.
 When deactivating with this method, lights will be progressively turned off to simulate the bedtime "lights out" behavior DEMII uses with automatic scheduling.
 These actions are part of the `urn:toggledbits.com:serviceId:DeusExMachinaII1` service, and take no parameters.
 1. Use the `urn:upnp-org:serviceId:SwitchPower1` service `SetTarget` action to turn DEMII on and off as you would any switch.
 This enables and disables DEMII.
 Using this method to start and stop cycling, however, is deprecated in favor of the above message.

-Note that for cycling to occur, DEMII must either (a) be enabled with automatic timing on and a valid configured active period, or (b) be enable with manual activation, in which case cycling will not begin until the `Activate` action is run, and not stop until the `Deactivate` action is run.
+Note that for cycling to occur, DEMII must either (a) be enabled with automatic timing on and a valid configured active period, or (b) be enabled, and with manual activation configured, in which case cycling will not begin until the `Activate` action is run, and not stop until the `Deactivate` action is run.

 Here's an example of how to send the `Activate` action to DEMII: